 New student employees who have never worked on campus must complete an I-9 form, which requires students to provide evidence of identity and employment authorization within 3 business days of the student's first day of employment.
 Below is a list of common acceptable documents.
-For the complete list of acceptable documents, please visit http://www.uscis.gov/i-9-central/acceptable-documents.
+For the complete list of acceptable documents, please visit USCIS.gov for a list of acceptable documents.
 Students may present one document from List A OR a combination of one document from List B and another from List C. All documents must be an original and unexpired.

 - List A (Unexpired Passport)

 - List B (Unexpired Driver's License or School ID with photograph)

 - List C (Original Social Security Card or Original Birth Certificate)